microsoft/quick-authentication/docs/quick-authentication-how-to.md

 We recommend using the `id` as a key, rather than the email address, because an email address isn't a unique account identifier.
 It's possible for a user to use a Gmail address for a Microsoft Account, and to potentially create two different accounts (a Microsoft account and a Google account) with that same email address.
 It's also possible for a Microsoft Account user to change the primary email address on their account.

-The callback on sign-in failure come through for attempts to sign-in with a) button b) sign-in prompt c) `ms.auth.startSignIn` API.
+The callback on sign-in failure comes through for attempts to sign-in with a) button b) sign-in prompt c) [ms.auth.startSignIn](./quick-authentication-reference.md#method-msauthstartsignin) API.

 As an example of [SignInErrorInfo](./quick-authentication-reference.md#data-type-signinerrorinfo), if user cancels dialog in sign-in flow, they will get the following error info object.
 ```javascript